|

 3) Record against Common Opponents

-5) Point Differential in Head to Head Games
+5) Points Scored in Head to Head Games

 7) Coin Toss